 Get screened.
 Ask your doctor about getting a mammogram.
 Mammograms are the best way to find breast cancer early, when it is easier to treat and before it is big enough to feel or cause symptoms.
 Mammograms are recommended annually for women over 40 years of age.

 Adopt healthy lifestyle changes.
 There are no sure ways to prevent breast cancer, but making certain lifestyle changes may reduce your risk.
-Exercise regularly, eat a variety of nutritious foods, maintain a healthy weight, avoid or limit alcohol, and stop smoking.
+Exercise regularly, eat a variety of nutritious foods, maintain a healthy weight, avoid or limit alcohol, and stop using tobacco.

 For more information